ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 Click **Create** to provision your service.
 Provisioning can take a while to complete.
 You are taken back to your {{site.data.keyword.cloud_notm}} _Dashboard_ while the service is provisioning.

-You cannot connect an application to the service until provisioning has completed.
+You cannot connect an application to the service until provisioning is complete.
 {: .tip}

 ## Step 2.
 Clone the Hello World sample app from GitHub